poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.11.0_to_1.1.12.0.md

 ```
 trident fetch -d ... -d ... \
-  -f "*package_title_1*,*package_title_2*,*package_title_3*,group_name,<individual1>"
+  -f "*package_title_1*,*package_title_2*,*package_title_3*,group_name,<Individual1>"
 ```

 and the entities you want to download must be listed either in a simple string of comma-separated values, which can be passed via `-f`/`--fetchString`, or in a text file (`--fetchFile`).
 Entities are then combined from these sources.

-Entities are specified using a special syntax (see also the documentation of `forge` below): Package titles are wrapped in asterisks: `*package_title*`, group names are spelled as is, and individual names are wrapped in angular brackets, so `<individual1>`.
+Entities are specified using a special syntax (see also the documentation of `forge` below): Package titles are wrapped in asterisks: *package_title*, group names are spelled as is, and individual names are wrapped in angular brackets, liks `<Individual1>`.
 Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
-The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in the latest version in any of the `-d` dirs.
+The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in an up-to-date version in any of the `-d` dirs.

 Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.

 `fetch` also has the optional arguments `--remote https:://..."` to name an alternative poseidon server.
 The default points to the [DAG server](repo_overview).

+To overwrite outdated package versions with `fetch`, the `-u`/`--upgrade` flag has to be set.
+Note that many file systems do not offer a way to recover overwritten files.
+So be careful with this switch.

 #### Forge command